 1. Customer Service Times

 Regardless of the industry, you are in, it's no doubt that customers are the most vital part of the business.
-Their needs and wants impacts every aspect of the business.
-Most importantly, without them, the business would not progress.
+Their needs and wants impact every aspect of the business, but most importantly, without them, the business would not progress.

 According to Michael LeBoeuf, an American business author "A satisfied customer is the best business strategy of all."
 That's why as a business, we need to consistently provide positive experiences that will results in happy and repeat customers.

 But what is the most important attribute of a good customer experience for customers?
-According to a study, it is a fast response time.
+According to a study, it's fast response time.

 Customers want to feel valued and know their concerns are appreciated.
-If your business has poor response time, especially if done consistently, it will definitely leave a bad impression on them or results in loss of customers and revenue.
+If the business has poor response time, especially if done consistently, it will definitely leave a bad impression on them or will result in a loss of customers and revenue.
 The key to having loyal customers is to provide them with efficient service by a reasonable time frame.

 2. Cost of Customer Acquisition

 Cost of Customer Acquisition (CAC) is one of the crucial business metrics used.
 It helps to determine the approximate cost of acquiring a new customer.
-To know the CAC it is calculated by the Cost of Sales and Marketing (advertising costs, employee salaries, creative costs, etc.) divided by the number of new customers acquired.
+The Cost of Customer Acquisition is calculated by the Cost of Sales and Marketing (advertising costs, employee salaries, creative costs, etc.) divided by the number of new customers acquired.